CurveDocs/curve-resources/docs/en/risks-security/risks/lending.md

 There are several factors users should consider regarding attributes of the permissionless markets:

-### 1) Unvetted Tokens
+### 1. Unvetted Tokens

 Curve Lending pairs consist of crvUSD and one other token, which may not undergo rigorous vetting due to the permissionless lending factory and lack of strict onboarding criteria.
 As a result, some tokens in Curve pools could be unvetted, introducing potential risks such as exchange rate volatility, smart contract vulnerabilities, and liquidity risks.
 Users should exercise caution and conduct their due diligence before interacting with any token on the platform.

-### 2) Oracle Designation
+### 2. Oracle Designation

 Curve Lending markets by default use a Curve pool as the oracle, as long as the pool pair contains both tokens in the market and the pool is a Curve tricrypto-ng, twocrypto-ng or stableswap-ng pool, which has manipulation-resistant oracles.
 However, this creates a dependency on the selected pool oracle, which may become unreliable due to market circumstances (e.g., liquidity migration) or technical bugs.

 Alternatively, market deployers may designate a custom oracle, which can introduce additional trust assumptions or technical risks, and these custom oracles may need to be thoroughly vetted due to permissionless market deployment.
 Users should fully understand the oracle mechanism before interacting with a Curve Lending market.

-### 3) Parameter Configuration
+### 3. Parameter Configuration

-There are several parameters configurable by market deployers, including "A" (number of bands within the LLAMMA algorithm), fee on LLAMMA swaps, loan discount (Loan-To-Value), liquidation discount (Liquidation Threshold), and min/max borrow rate.
+There are several parameters configurable by market deployers, including “A” (number of bands within the LLAMMA algorithm), fee on LLAMMA swaps, loan discount (Loan-To-Value), liquidation discount (RiskListItemquidation Threshold), and min/max borrow rate.
 Misconfigured AMM parameters may result in greater losses than necessary during liquidation and generally negatively impact user experience involving liquidation.
 Misconfigured borrow rates may prevent the market from adequately reflecting rates in the broader market, potentially leading to insufficient withdrawal liquidity for lenders.
 Users should be aware of market parameter configurations and ensure they are suitable for the underlying assets and anticipated market conditions.

-### 4) Governance
+### 4. Governance

 The Curve Lending admin is the Curve DAO, a decentralized organization made up of veCRV tokenholders.
 Votes are required to make any change to the Curve Lending system, including individual markets.
 Votes undergo a 1-week vote period, requiring a 51% approval and a sufficient voter quorum to execute any on-chain actions.
 The DAO controls critical system functions in Curve Lending, including setting system contract implementations and configuring parameters such as min/max borrow rates, borrow discounts and AMM fees.

+---

 ## **Borrowing Risks**